owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

 8. Click the gear icon for additional mount options.
 Note that previews are enabled by default, while sharing is not (see figure 2).
 Sharing is not available for all authorization methods; see :doc:`enterprise_only_auth`.
-For large storages with many files you may want to disable prewviews, because this can significantly increase performance.
+For large storages with many files you may want to disable previews, because this can significantly increase performance.

 .. figure:: images/wnd-3.png
    :alt: WND server and credentials.